Naitreey/notes-and-knowledge/cs/computer-vision/notes.rst

      why: no data to test the model's performance on fresh untouched data.

-  3. better: split data to train & val & test. choose hyperparams that perform best on val and evaluate it *only once* on test. (for each model? what if test failed?)
+  3. better: split data to train & val & test. choose hyperparams that perform best on val and evaluate it *only once* on test.
+(Q: for each model? what if test failed?)

   4. cross-validation: split data into folds, try each fold as validation and